Shane Greene: Chicago Cubs

 On June 27, 2023, Greene signed a minor league contract with the Chicago Cubs organization and was assigned to the rookie–level Arizona Complex League Cubs.
 In 5 starts for the Triple–A Iowa Cubs, he logged a 2.16 ERA with 20 strikeouts in 16 2/3 innings pitched.
 On September 1, Greene was selected to the major league roster.
 He made one appearance for Chicago, tossing a scoreless inning against the Cincinnati Reds.
 On September 6, Greene was designated for assignment following the promotion of Luke Little.
 He cleared waivers and was sent outright to Triple–A Iowa on September 9.
 On October 1, Greene had his contract selected back to the major league roster.
 He became a free agent following the season.

 Texas Rangers

 On January 10, 2024, Greene signed a minor league contract with the Texas Rangers.
-On November 6, he elected free agency.
+He made six appearances (including one start) for the Triple–A Round Rock Express, but struggled to an 0–1 record and 16.88 ERA with 11 strikeouts over eight innings pitched.
+Greene elected free agency following the season on November 4.

+After joining the Gigantes del Cibao of the Dominican Professional Baseball League in November 2025, Greene temporarily joined the Diablos Rojos del México during the 2026 Baseball Champions League Americas.

+Diablos Rojos del México

+On April 16, 2026, Greene signed with the Diablos Rojos del México of the Mexican League.
+He made two appearances (one start) for the Diablos, but struggled to a 22.09 ERA with one strikeout across 3 2/3 innings pitched.
+Greene was released by México on April 29.